 Spot treatments were created to do just that — treat a specific blemish or area of the skin.
 There are a variety of spot treatments that can be effective, depending on the type of pimple and your skin type.
 While a spot treatment can be a very regular part of an acne-focused skincare regimen, there are some specific occasions where it can be especially useful.

-For those who experience hormonal breakouts or can feel a pimple forming under the skin, a spot treatment can be used to encourage the breakout to surface and therefore, leave the skin faster.
+When you know that breakout is coming: For those who experience hormonal breakouts or can feel a pimple forming under the skin, a spot treatment can be used to encourage the breakout to surface and therefore, leave the skin faster.

-Pimples come in all forms, but when it seems like there’s suddenly a bright red volcano on your face, a spot treatment can reduce swelling and redness.
+When your pimple is red and inflamed: Pimples come in all forms, but when it seems like there’s suddenly a bright red volcano on your face, a spot treatment can reduce swelling and redness.

-Active ingredients in skincare (especially those used in acne products) are known to be irritating and can cause side effects, so using a spot treatment is a great way to introduce a new product to your skin while minimizing any possible side effects.
+As a way to introduce your skin to new ingredients: Active ingredients in skincare (especially those used in acne products) are known to be irritating and can cause side effects, so using a spot treatment is a great way to introduce a new product to your skin while minimizing any possible side effects.

-Depending on the active ingredients, many spot treatments can also be used to prevent post-acne scarring and lighten dark spots, aka hyperpigmentation.
+To combat scarring and post-inflammatory hyperpigmentation: Depending on the active ingredients, many spot treatments can also be used to prevent post-acne scarring and lighten dark spots, aka hyperpigmentation.

 The Best Spot Treatment Ingredients

 There are lots of spot treatments available over the counter, but for the best results, you should choose one with an active ingredient that works for your acne, skin type, and lifestyle.
 For example, some spot treatments are meant to be used overnight, while some dry clear so they can be worn during the day.
 Find a spot treatment with one of these acne fighting actives: